 Will seeing financing options through QuickBooks Financing impact my credit?

 No. Starting the loan process through QuickBooks Financing just requires a soft pull of your credit.
 A soft pull won’t affect your credit score in any way.

 QuickBooks Financing helps small business navigate the process.
 We help in a few ways:

 - We help provide some of the information required by partners.

-- We work with a limited number of hand selected partners to help bring you the right financing for your business.
+- We work with a limited number of hand selected lenders to help bring you the right financing for your business.

-- We help you see all the offers your business qualifies for from our own financing partners so that you do not have to apply multiple times.
+- We help you see all the offers your business qualifies for from selected lenders so that you do not have to apply multiple times.

 What's the right type of loan product for me?

-We offer access to multiple financing types on our platform.
+You have access to multiple loan types on our platform.
 Here’s how to think about which is best for you: